 The Masters is also the only one of the four majors to be played at the same place each year — Augusta National Golf Club in Augusta, Georgia.
 Only about 100 players are invited to play in the tournament each year.

 The US Open is notable for a couple of reasons.
 For one thing, it welcomes both professionals and amateurs, provided that the amateurs maintain a handicap of 1.4 or better.
 Players can join the field either by being exempt (by virtue of various championships or designations) or by qualifying through specified tournaments.
-One hundred and fifty-six players compete in the US Open each year.
+The US Open welcomes 156 competitors each year.

 The tournament is also known for its inhospitable course conditions.
 The courses are long and often engineered with tight fairways, extremely thick rough and tremendously sloping greens.
 As a result, it is not uncommon for winning scores to be at or over par.
 In the 2010s alone, +1 was a winning score three times.

-The US Open is typically the third major to occur and usually takes place in mid-June.
-Though the 2020 event occurred in September, the 2021 event is set to return to its normal slot:
+The US Open is typically the third major to occur and usually takes place in mid-June:

 The Open Championship, or British Open, has many attributes to distinguish it from the other three majors.
 Obviously, the biggest one is its location — it is the only major not to be played in the US.
 It is also the oldest of the four, having held its first event in 1860.
 The Open Championship is the only major administered by The R&A, which is the governing body for all golf not inside the US or Mexico.